learnbyexample/cli-computing/cli_computing.md

 * **standard output** (`stdout` — file descriptor 1)
 * **standard error** (`stderr` — file descriptor 2)

-Both standard output and error are displayed on the terminal by default.
+Both the standard output and error streams are displayed on the terminal by default.
 The `stderr` stream is used when something goes wrong with the command usage.
 Each of these three streams have a predefined [file descriptor](https://en.wikipedia.org/wiki/File_descriptor) as mentioned above.
 In this section, you'll see how to redirect these three streams.

 > ![info](./images/info.svg) Redirections can be placed anywhere, but they are usually used at the start or end of a command.
 For example, the following two commands are equivalent:
 >